brendanquigley/BQ-Training/raven.md

 Ah distinctly I rememeber blasting so hard
 Laughing so I think my mind is gone

-//This is a terrible poem
+Tell me why o why are we blind to see//This is a terrible poem